Below is an excerpt of the first three chapters from Freaks Episode 1. Thanks for reading!

 “The Freaks rebelled and tried to escape.
 Most of them were killed in the skirmish.”

 “What?
 John are you serious?
 I didn’t think the Winged-People had any rebellious nature left in them anymore.”

 “Well now, these ones are different,” the one called John answered.
 “These are not your typical manufactured Freaks.”

 My eyes narrowed at the word manufactured.
 What is he implying?
 Winged-People were born in the Population Control Center.
 Every camp had one.
 Where else would a wing-person come from?
 Unless he was captured.
 Are there any of our kind that is still free?

 “Are we seriously only getting one child?” the Corporal asked as he pointed to the boy.

 John sighed, “he is the only miner.
 The rest that survived are being divided into breeders and processors.”

 “What a shame.
 This one doesn’t even look like he will survive a week in the mines.”

 John laughed, “No, he has been scared stiff since his guardian was killed.
-He doesn’t even seem to remember his name he was given by his people.
+He doesn’t even seem to remember the name his people gave him.
 I think he’s in some kind of shock.”

 “Probably for the best if he can’t remember.
 Major Jonas isn’t going to be happy with this transfer.
 I know he is trying to bolster the population.”